mstrimas/ebird-target-map/README.md

-# ebird-target-map
+# eBird Target Map

-Shiny map of eBird targets
+An R Shiny map showing the number of lifers to be found in each country or state.